prosopopoeia/Proj5_FinTracker/README.md

 features are presented in this application.
 To enumerate a few:

 	- Graphics
 		The program features graphical components to help users to visual the data.
-These components are adaptations of a graphing library provided by Google Charts (https://developers.google.com/chart/).
+These components are adaptations of a graphing library provided by Google Charts
+		(https://developers.google.com/chart/).
 These components were fairly easy to incorporate and provide a way to	quickly evaluate the data presented.
 Users may toggle between a pie chart and a bar graph.
 The graphs and chart each had to accomodate a variety of views.
-It was necessary to make the visuals flexible enough to handle the size of the data set used to populate the graphic.
-For instance, a view in which the user can look at all bank transactions over the lifetime of their transactions had to be capable of displaying categories such that they were distiguishable from neighboring elements.
+It was necessary to make the visuals flexible enough to handle the size of the data sets.
+For instance, a view in which the user can look at all bank transactions over the lifetime of the use of the application had to be capable of displaying categories such that they were distiguishable from neighboring elements.
 For this purpose, a bar graph that scales based on the number of transactions in the data set is provided (though the option to view the data via a pie chart is still available).

 	- Parsing
-		CSV parsing offered the opportunity to work with the built-in string manipulation library and explore Python's regex support.
-The design decision was to do the parsing 'in-house' rather than use Python's CSV library mainly to allow exploration in Python's support for this type of programming.
+		CSV parsing offered the opportunity to work with Python's built-in string library and regex support.

 	- Working with files
-		A utility to upload and save documents is provided
+		A utility to upload and save documents is provided.
+Files are collected in a local directory to serve as a financial document repository.

-	- Document Utility
-		Functionality to upload document for parsing.

-	- Data Crunching
-		Django's built-in filters and functions were used more extensively.
-Calculating and presenting it to the user was done.

 Project Files